-The “traction city” of London in Philip Reeve’s Mortal Engines (2001) and its 2018 film adaptation is probably the best-known example of a city on wheels.
+The “traction city” of London in Philip Reeve’s Mortal Engines (2001) and its 2018 film adaptation (our review here) is probably the best-known example of a city on wheels.
 But it’s not the only one!
 In fact, there are enough examples in steampunk to call this a genre trope.

 We’ll start with Mortal Engines.
 In its post-apocalyptic world, wheeled cities roam the Earth in search of smaller cities to consume.
 London is the most powerful and it boasts the only building that is known to have survived the cataclysmic Sixty Minute War: St Paul’s Cathedral.